 What is a Cruiser Board?

-A cruiser board is generally a board that isn’t constructed for the purpose of doing tricks but mainly focused on the real act of rolling around, and it is short, hence cannot be called a longboard.
+A cruiser board is generally a board mainly focused on the real act of rolling around, smoothly surfing through the town.
 These types of skateboard come in all manners of sizes and shapes, for example, there are small plastic boards that are called mini-cruisers.

 Cruiser boards usually use small wheels of between 55-65mm, which keep their weight and size down and also use standard board style trucks which are lighter and shorter.
 The soft wheels enable the cruiser to move over harder surfaces than a standard board.